Advertiser Disclosure

 American Airlines Boarding Groups

-The result is a boarding process with a whopping 9 different numbered groups!
+In addition to a preboarding group, American Airlines’ boarding process involves a whopping 9 different numbered groups!

 Here is a description of which passengers are eligible for each boarding group.
 As long as you have your AAdvantage program number on your reservation, your boarding pass should show your correct elite or priority boarding group.